 "This is a grave time.
 As we try our best to weather this storm, we find ourselves asking a lot of questions that produce answers no more reliable than what we might expect from a Ouija board.
 But if there is a silver lining to be had here—and we actually think there will ultimately be quite a few—Americans may gain a deeper appreciation for the critical function of government and, with it, an appreciation for our nation's schools...and teachers." - Kate Walsh, NCTQ President

 The most recently updated data and analysis appear at the top of this list.

-- Data: District and State COVID Teacher Policy Tracker SY20-21 (Last updated October 2020): Spreadsheet tracker of policies in formal negotiated agreements between teachers unions and school districts regarding: Health and Safety, Teacher Assignment, Instruction Requirements, Teacher Evaluation, and Teacher Leave Policies.
-The second tab of the tracker has state guidance and policies on teacher evaluation for SY20-21.
+- Data: District and State COVID Teacher Policy Tracker SY20-21 (Last updated January 2021): A spreadsheet tracker of board policies and policies in formal negotiated agreements between teachers unions and school districts regarding: Health and Safety, Teacher Assignment, Instruction Requirements, Teacher Evaluation, and Teacher Leave Policies.
+The third tab of the tracker has state guidance and policies on teacher evaluation for SY20-21.

 - Data & Analysis: Substitute teachers during the pandemic: requirements, benefits, and pay (September 2020): In this District Trendline, we examine the current requirements and other policies surrounding teacher substitutes for 124 large school districts across the country.